 Careers for Entrepreneurship Majors

 In 2018, the Bureau of Labor Statistics (BLS) reported that nearly 10 million Americans were working in a self-employed capacity as an unincorporated company.
-This number was projected to grow more quickly than the average growth for all other occupations combined; clearly, this is a popular and expanding career choice for graduates.
+This number was projected to grow more quickly than the average growth for all other occupations combined.
+Clearly, entrepreneurship is a popular and expanding career choice for graduates who want to become future business leaders.

-However, not every graduate who earns an entrepreneurship degree will go on to launch their own venture or business.
-Some graduates enjoy the innovative thinking associated with such a degree, but progress into careers that utilize the varied skill set and knowledge imparted by these programs, which includes extensive theory in business management, financial management, and leadership.
+However, not every business major who earns an entrepreneurship degree will go on to launch their own venture or business.
+Some entrepreneurial mindset graduates enjoy the innovative thinking associated with such a degree, but progress into careers that utilize the varied skill set and knowledge gained from the best entrepreneurship programs.
+Skills include (but are not limited to):

 After graduation, you may find yourself working as a business consultant, within business management, or in the field of research and development, for example.
-The good news is that all these fields generally enjoy strong earning potential, and this is by no means an exhaustive list of the options available to you.
+The good news is that all these fields generally enjoy strong earning potential, and this is by no means an exhaustive list of the options in the business world that are available to you.

 Entrepreneurship Salary Potential

-The skills gained on an entrepreneurship degree make graduates ideal for senior management positions in a business environment.
-The Bureau of Labor Statistics (BLS) generalizes ‘top executives’ into a single category in its occupational outlook handbook, which helps us gain some insight into earning potential among the upper echelons of management.
+The skills gained from undergraduate business programs make business majors ideal for senior management positions in a business environment.
+The Bureau of Labor Statistics (BLS) generalizes ‘top executives’ into a single category in its occupational outlook handbook, which helps us gain some insight into earning potential among the upper headquarters of management.

 At CollegeRank, we strive to do our best to guide you and your family toward a fruitful academic career.
 The pursuit of knowledge is a noble one, and we want to help you reach your goals.
 Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
 For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at editor@collegerank.net.